graphery/grapper-doc/src/guide/in-depth/style/scoped-css.md

 You can define a `<style>` directly in the template or into the `<svg>` into the template, it will be used only inside the component and will avoid collision with other styles and components.
-Graphane component moves the template into its *Shandow DOM* and applies the style internally.
+Grapper component moves the template into its *Shandow DOM* and applies the style internally.

 This is a scoped CSS: